Mark Cousins (footballer): Career

 For the 2013–14 season, Colchester re-signed Sam Walker on loan from Chelsea on 19 July 2013 having been influential in helping the U's avoid relegation to League Two.
 Following the expiry of Walker's loan, Colchester signed him on a permanent basis on 20 January 2014, further keeping Cousins out of first-team action.

 In June 2014, he signed for Football League Two side Dagenham & Redbridge on a two-year deal after rejecting a new contract offer from Colchester.
 At the end of the 2014/15 season Cousins was named runner up in player of the year awards.
 In June 2016 Cousins signed a new two contract after the club was relegated to the National League.
 During the 2016/17 season Cousins was mainly a substitute but did play in the end of season play-offs after getting back in the team.
 Cousins started the 2017–18 season as number one ahead of Elliot Justham.
 On 25 May 2018 it was announced that he would leave the club at the end of the season due to the expiration of his contract.

 Cousins joined Barnet on a two-year deal in June 2018.
 He played 53 games for the Bees in the 2018–19 season, keeping 20 clean sheets.
 On 3 June 2019, Cousins joined Bromley for an undisclosed fee.
 He suffered a severe injury in the opening minute of Bromley's 3–1 defeat to Yeovil Town on 28 September, and made his return to action on 8 February 2020 in a 2–2 draw with Solihull Moors.

 On 24 June 2022, Cousins signed for National League South club Ebbsfleet United.

+On 23 December 2023, Cousins scored his first professional goal in a National League match against York City, a stoppage time equaliser to level the match, it finished 1–1.

+Coaching career

+On 31 October 2025, Ebbsfleet United announced that Cousins would be retiring to become a goalkeeping coach with Ipswich Town.